Cabo Girão: Geography

 It is situated less than two kilometres west from the centre of Câmara de Lobos, between the parishes of Quinta Grande and Câmara de Lobos.
-A diamond-shaped sea-cliff escarpment from 560 m to 589 m above sea level, Cabo Girão lies between two river-valleys that flow into the Atlantic Ocean.
-The escarpment/cliffs extend approximately three kilometres between the urban sprawl of Câmara de Lobos to the east and the river-valley of Quinta Grande in the west.
+A diamond-shaped sea-cliff escarpment from 560 m to 589 m above sea level, Cabo Girão lies between two river valleys that flow into the Atlantic Ocean.
+The escarpment and cliffs extend approximately three kilometres between the urban sprawl of Câmara de Lobos to the east and the river valley of Quinta Grande in the west.

 There are cultivated wave-cut platforms (Fajãs de Cabo Girão) located below the sheer cliffs, which at one time were only accessible by boat.
 In August 2003, a cable car was installed on the slope of the cliff so farmers can reach these low-lying fields.

 Architecture

 Apart from the communications towers that are installed on Cabo Girão, the Cape is noted for the Chapel of Nossa Senhora da Fátima (Our Lady of Fátima), which was built in 1974 to replace a much smaller chapel built in 1931.